 A directory or file is located by its path, which states where the directory or file is logically located in a volume.
 A path includes the volume, directory, and any subdirectories leading to the file.
+The following figure shows how to specify a full path.
 Listing the server is optional.
 It is usually excluded when specifying a path relative to the server where you are logged in.
 The slash after the colon is required in some interfaces and optional in others.
 Refer to the interface’s documentation to determine if a colon and slash combination (:\) is required to separate a volume and directory.